Global Impact

 May Abulnaga, First Sub-Governor, Central Bank of Egypt

-At the Central Bank of Egypt, May Abulnaga helps save women by increasing their access to financial inclusion and fighting the uphill battle against typical Egyptian gender norms
+At the Central Bank of Egypt, May Abulnaga supports women by increasing their access to financial inclusion and fighting the uphill battle against typical cultural gender norms

 Men Driving Impact